 Most of the time, course modules consist of the course content and questions with which you test the students.
-In principle, course modules are independent of courses.
-You can assign one piece of course material to multiple courses, and add multiple course materials to a course.
+Good to know: course modules are independent from learning journeys.
+You can assign one course module to multiple learning journeys, and add multiple modules to a learning journey.

 It might be useful to create a structure before actually creating course modules, divided in lessons and sections.
 Do you cover a few topics in your course that differ considerably?
-Then it can be useful to create course moudles per subject.
+Then it can be useful to create course modules per subject.
 This will keep things clear and make it easier for your students to find information.

-Title and description of your course - for example, the same as you entered in the title and description of your course.
-If your course consists of several modules, describe here what this specific module is about.
+Title and description of your module - for example, the same as you entered in the title and description of your learning journey.
+If your learning journey consists of several modules, describe here what this specific module is about.